srdjanbozic/Internship_Tasks/README.md

-# ValuePassingvsReferencePassing
+# Two Classes One Interface
-Two functions that demonstrate difference between passing value types and reference types
+Write small application that make use of an interface.